cloudflare/cloudflare-docs/content/pages/platform/known-issues.md

 To find your Account ID, refer to [Find your zone and account ID](/fundamentals/setup/find-account-and-zone-ids/).

-## Real-time log streaming in Pages project is not compatible with Smart Replacement in the same Pages project
+## Real-time log streaming in Pages project is not compatible with Smart Placement in the same Pages project

-Currently, there is conflict when you enable Real-time log streaming while Smart Replacement is active in the same Pages project.
-Please try to avoid using these two features the same time.
-We will update here once this known issue is fixed.
-This limitation is not applied on Workers projects only for Pages projects.
+Currently, there is conflict when you enable Real-time log streaming while [Smart Placement](/pages/functions/smart-placement/) is active in the same Pages project.
+Please avoid using these two features the same time.
+This limitation only applies to Pages projects, not Workers projects.